phamphong/funny-movie-next/README.md

 -   When a new movie is shared, a notification about it will appear in the lower right corner of the screen.

 ## Troubleshooting

+Cypress getting error `Your system is missing the dependency` Check documentation on dependencies for more information: [https://on.cypress.io/required-dependencies](https://on.cypress.io/required-dependencies)